UAL-RE/redata-docs/source/iam.rst

 IAM Overview
 ~~~~~~~~~~~~

-Our Figshare for Institution has a couple of features to maintain identity
+Our Figshare for Institution instance, has a couple of features to maintain
-and access management (IAM) settings and to assist in data repository
+identity and access management (IAM) settings and to assist in data
-administration.
+repository administration.

 First, we have the ability to set a quota of available space for each user.
 Our default quotas, applicable to most ReDATA users, are: